hsh814/Baekjoon-algorithm/for-if/README.md

 # Baekjoon-algorithm
-Source code of solved algorithms.
+Source code of solved problems.

 <a herf = "Baekjoon-algorithm/for-if/1924-2007y.cs">1924-2007.cs</a>